 Our station is located a short 1.5 hours drive from Longreach, the heart of outback Queensland and home to The Australian Stockman’s Hall of Fame and the Qantas Founders Museum.

-Nearby is Barcaldine, location the famous Tree of Knowledge, site of the 1891 Shearer's Strike, where legend has it that the Australian Labor Party was formed.
+Nearby is Barcaldine (a 45 minute drive), location of the famous Tree of Knowledge, site of the 1891 Shearer's Strike, where legend has it that the Australian Labor Party was formed.

 Winton, to our north west, is the Dinosaur Capital of Australia.

-If you will be flying up, it's easiest to land in Barcaldine or Longreach and we will happily collect you from the airport and transport you to the station.
-For those visiting in private aircraft, our Airstrip Co-ordinates S 23 07.470 E 145 23.606, 1000m strip East West 600m North South, Oz Runway code: OZSHE.
+If you will be flying up, it's easiest to land in Longreach.
+Hire cars are readily available at Longreach airport.
+For those visiting in private aircraft, our Airstrip Co-ordinates S 23 07.470 E 145 23.606, 1000m strip East West, Oz Runway code: OZSHE.

 Frequently Asked Questions

 Where will I be staying at Shandonvale?
-You will be staying in The Shearer's Quarters, about half a kilometer from the owner's homestead.
+You will be staying in the station's guest house, about half a kilometre from the owner's homestead.

 What activities are there to do at Shandonvale?
-Across our 15,000 acre property you can freely explore, see some native wildlife, fish, relax, or take part helping us with our daily workings, like mustering and driving a dozer.
+Across our 15,000 acre property you can freely explore, see some native wildlife, fish, relax and soak up the beauty of the outback.
 See The Shandonvale Experience for more details.